whisthq/SDL/README.md

 - Added SDL hint for setting the SDL window and title bar to be integrated within the SDL window

+- Fixed an issue with watching videos on the Fractal remote browser when the SDL window is in fullscreen mode

 ## Development

 Before building or modifying the code, you should pull the latest changes from the public [`libsdl-org/SDL`](https://github.com/libsdl-org/SDL) repository that this repository is forked from.
 To set up your repository, follow these steps: